Motives of graph hypersurfaces with torus operations: Motivic Bialynicki-Birula decompositions

+\begin{proposition} Assume that all fixed point loci in all smooth, proper components $X_\alpha$ of $X_\bullet$ induce mixed Tate motives $M(X_\alpha)$.
+Then $M(X)$ is mixed Tate. \end{proposition}

+\begin{proof} All components $X_\alpha$ in the cubical hyperresolution give a mixed Tate motive $M(X_\alpha)$ by assumption.
+The arrows in the simplicial variety $X_\bullet$ are contained in the full subcategory $DMT(k)$.
+Hence $M(X_\bullet)$ descends to a mixed Tate motive $M(X)$. \end{proof}

 Proposition \ref{DM} reduces the complexity of the motive of $X_\Gamma$ with this method to that of the fixed point loci in some resolution of singularities.
-This method should be successful provided there is some sufficiently high dimensional torus action.
-However, besides the wheel with $3$ spokes, we do not have much evidence yet, as the computational complexity is quite large even in simple examples.\\
+This method should be successful provided there is some sufficiently high dimensional torus operation.